aws-samples/amazon-dynamodb-labs/content/hands-on-labs/backups/restrict-backup-deletion.en.md

 weight: 65
 ---

-Customer has a common ask when they want their developer/admin should be allowed to create and delete DynamoDB tables but they shouldn’t be allowed to delete the backups.
+Customers often request that their developers or administrators be allowed to create and delete DynamoDB tables, but not be permitted to delete the backups.

-You can achieve this by creating IAM policy.
-Following is an example of the AWS IAM policy which allow “Create Table”, “List Table”, “Create Backup” and “Delete Table” and denies “Delete Backup” of DynamoDB table.
+This can be achieved by creating an IAM policy.
+The following is an example of an AWS IAM policy that allows “Create Table,” “List Tables,” “Create Backup,” and “Delete Table”, while denying the “Delete Backup” action on DynamoDB tables.

 ```json